-The CDP application process for 2015 will open in July.
+The CDP application process for 2015 is now open.

 We'll award you with a stipend so you can devote yourself to research.
 We offer career development awards for various stages of your research career in specific categories.
 There may be changes to specific categories in the coming weeks; please revisit the site for those pending updates.